 Best Indoor & Apartment Plants

-If you are reading this blog, it is probable that you would agree that adding plants to your home is a fantastic way of improving your living space.
-But what plants should you go for?
-What can survive in limited space & sunlight, & what can you expect in terms of maintenance?
-Whether you are green-thumbed or not, here are some of our favourite indoor plants that you can use to liven up any indoor apartment and watch thrive!
+If you are reading this blog, it is probable that you would agree that adding plants to your home is a fantastic way of improving your living space, but what plants should you go for?
+What can survive in limited space and sunlight?
+What can you expect in terms of maintenance?
+Whether you are green-thumbed or not, here are some of our favourite indoor plants that you can use to liven up any indoor apartment and watch thrive.

 Herbs are some of the easiest of all plants to look after and require very little space.
 If you have a window ledge wide enough for a small pots that will get at least 2 hours of sunlight per day, you can easily have herbs such as basil, thyme, cress, tarragon growing right from your kitchen.
-Fresh herbs not only make your kitchen look more professional & refined – but also will spice up home meals.
+Fresh herbs not only make your kitchen look more professional and refined, but also will spice up home meals.
 Yum!

 - Easy to grow & maintain

 - Excellent when paired with home cooking, better than dried equivalents

 Cactus are ideal for small indoor apartments, they are incredibly small in stature and need very little watering.
 After all, they don’t get much water in their natural habitat which is full of sun.
 Cacti thrive most in sunny areas such as window sills, balconies or even a conservatory.